-We will share an update of some of those programs and describe efforts underway to obtain extramural funding to support and expand these programs.
+Today, Dr. Joann Boughman and Dr. Nancy Shapiro will present an update of some of those programs and describe efforts underway to obtain extramural funding to support and expand these programs.
+Subsequently, the topic will be presented to the full Board of Regents by the Chancellor later in the month.